-What does it mean that mercy triumphs over judgment (James 2:13)?Question: "What does it mean that mercy triumphs over judgment (James 2:13)?"
+What does it means that mercy triumphs over judgment (James 2:13)?Question: "What does it means that mercy triumphs over judgment (James 2:13)?"

 Answer: James 2:13 says, “Because judgment without mercy will be shown to anyone who has not been merciful.
 Mercy triumphs over judgment.”
 When looking for the meaning from any passage, it is always important to look at the context.
 This chapter, and indeed the whole book of James, is a letter from the apostle James to the Church about practical Christian living.
 Not only does it deal with how to respond to God, but also how to maintain a Christlike relationship with others.